akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 1. Click on `Add unit`
 1. The pop-in to add a new unit to a measurement family is displayed
 ![Measurement family add unit](../img/Settings_Measurement_Families_Add_Unit.png)
-1. Input the new unit code (this code is required and must be unique)
+1. Enter the new unit code (this code is required and must be unique)
 1. Fill in the label in the current [UI locale](manage-your-account.html#your-interface-default-language) and the symbol
-1. Input the conversion operations to convert the unit to the standard unit (click on `Add new operation` to add several conversion operations, click on the cross to remove an operation)
+1. Enter the conversion operations to convert the unit to the standard unit (click on `Add new operation` to add several conversion operations, click on the cross to remove an operation)
 1. Click on `Add`, the screen with all the units opens
 ![Measurement family add unit](../img/Settings_Measurement_Families_Add_Unit_Labels.png)
 1. Translate the labels of the added unit in the `Label translations` section